 What Makes Us Different

 While Sage Nestler, MSW, Founder & CEO of Releasing the Phoenix, is educated in the full scope of social work with an emphasis in mental health & policy, his approach incorporates his lived experiences.
-They are neurodivergent and live with several severe mental and physical illnesses and disabilities.
-He is also gender diverse and panromantic.

 Sage utilizes his experiences as a queer, neurodivergent person with disabilities and multiple illnesses to inform his work.
-Through their own health care, Sage finds that they feel most comfortable working with professionals who have lived experience.

 A colorful fantasy bird or phoenix flying in a starry night sky above mountains.